 Then choose one elective:

-CSL-301 Sign Language Lab: Expressive Rules and Idioms
+CSL-300 Sign Language Lab: Expressive Rules and Idioms - Coming 2022

-The cost of this continuing education certificate is approximately $640.00 for Anne Arundel County residents, including tuition and fees, but not including books.
+The cost of the courses for this continuing education certificate is approximately $652 for Anne Arundel County residents, including tuition and fees but excluding books.

 Student must be at least 16 years old.